 Parking: There is plenty of paid parking at Liberty State Park, a good departure location if you have a car.
 Public transportation is recommended to Battery Park as parking is very limited in lower Manhattan.

-Dining: Snack bars on all boats sell wine, beer, coffee, soda and juice.
+Dining: Snack bars are available on all boats.
 Liberty Island has multiple food options.
 You may bring a picnic lunch, but large coolers are not allowed past security and no food or beverages are allowed within the Statue of Liberty.

 Accessibility: All vessels and facilities are wheelchair accessible.